Adrito981119/tesis-frontend/README.md

+This project was developed in 2021 and is DEPRICATED.
+There once was a dark times were using pain....sorry, plain React was something to do.
+Meanwhile this project can be used as a web developmet musseum, I personally use it to see how I start and how experience has improve my work😂.

 Hola, los proyectos de tesis pueden ser estresantes lo se en carne propia😁, aunque poco espero que esta pequeña contribucion les sea de ayuda.

 Estuve usando en su momento React, con Material como libreria css